soundpress/RulesOfNYC/docs/c16/index.rst

       This paragraph (2) shall apply where an owner is required to amend an alteration application to reflect grandfathering approval of additional units pursuant to 29 RCNY §§ 2-01(a)(1)(ii)(B), (iii)(B), (v)(B), or (vi)(B), or where an owner is required to amend an alteration application to reflect the coverage of additional units under M.D.L. § 281(4); however, if the proposed work is to be performed solely within the additional unit(s), this paragraph (2) shall only apply to the occupant(s) of such unit(s).

       This paragraph (2) shall not apply to IMD's for which a building permit for achieving compliance with Article 7-B, alternative building codes or provisions of the M.D.L. has already been issued and is in effect as of the date of adoption of these regulations, and which remains in effect or is renewed without reinstatement of the underlying alteration application until such compliance is achieved.
-However, an occupant of such an IMD may file an application with the Loft Board based on the grounds that the scope of the work approved under the alteration application for which the permit was issued constitutes an unreasonable interference with the occupant's use of its unit in accordance with the provisions of 29 RCNY § 2-01(h) of these regulations.
+However, an occupant of such an IMD may file an application with the Loft Board based on the grounds that the scope of the work approved under the alteration application for which the permit was issued constitutes an unreasonable interference with the occupant's use of its unit in accordance with the provisions of 29 RCNY § 2-01(h).

       This paragraph (2) also shall not apply to those units in IMD's for which a temporary or final certificate of occupancy as a class A multiple dwelling has been issued and is in effect as of the date of adoption of these regulations.